13 Rue Madeleine: Production

 Prohibited from mentioning the OSS in films during the war, several Hollywood studios produced films about the agency after the war, such as O.S.S.
 (Paramount), Cloak and Dagger (Warner Bros./United States Pictures) and Notorious (RKO), directed by Alfred Hitchcock.
 Although 13 Rue Madeleine was originally written to showcase the O.S.S., with Cagney playing a character based on William Donovan and featuring Peter Ortiz as a technical advisor, Donovan raised major objections to the film, including the idea that his agency had been infiltrated by an enemy agent.
 The spy group was renamed "O77" and Cagney's character had no similarities to Donovan.

 The film followed Fox's The House on 92nd Street, a true story of FBI counterespionage, which shared the same director, producer and one of the writers.

-Much of the filming took place in Quebec City, Quebec, Canada.
+Later parts of the filming took place in Quebec City, Quebec, Canada while the earlier parts were filmed at Boston College, USA.

 The Breen Office objected to the Americans bombing a building solely to kill Sharkey.
 However, Sy Bartlett, one of the film's scriptwriters, had served in the Army Air Corps during World War II and claimed that such an incident did indeed take place, although in a different context.
 According to director Henry Hathaway, that incident was the basis for the film's final scene.